-16. Provide any additional information on the effectiveness (positive or negative) of the organization's supply chain risk management program that was not noted in the questions above.
-Taking into consideration the overall maturity level generated from

-the questions above and base Criteria above and based on all testing performed, is the risk management program effective?teriaReview CurlsMaturity LevelSuggested Standard Source Evidence
+that was not noted in the questions above.
+Taking into consideration the overall maturity level generated from the questions above and based on all testing performed, is the risk management program effective?

+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence

-• Cycle Annual Ad Hoc
+Annual Ad Hoc •

-• Annual Aunoc

 Defined •

 Consistently Implemented •

 Managed and Measurable •

-Optimized: •

-Assessor Best Practices

-Defined:

-Consistently Implemented:

-Managed and measurable:

-Optimized: